How life-insured contractors can save tax

 In recent years, the ‘benefit-in-kind’ rules have been tightened to limit personal benefits through your business.
 Against this tide, a recent change in product design means that smaller companies now have the chance to offer tax-efficient death-in-service benefits to their employees.
 The benefit for you as a contractor working through a one-person limited company is that you can transfer the cost of life insurance to your business, rather than fund the cost of it personally from your post-tax income.

-Click here to get your life insurance quote.
+Click here to get a quote for your life insurance

 What are the tax benefits?